unyt-org/uix/docs/manual/05 Entrypoints and Routing.md

    Returns a HTTP Response with custom content and a custom mime type and status code.

 ## Route handlers

 Route handlers are similar to [Dynamic Entrypoint Functions](#dynamic-entrypoint-functions), but they are represented with an interface.
-In contrast to a Dynamic Entrypoint Function, which only take a UIX Context as a parameter, the `getRoute` method of a Route Handlers additionally takes the remaining route as an argument.
+Unlike a dynamic entrypoint function, which only takes a UIX context as a parameter, the `getRoute` method of a route handler additionally takes the remaining route as an argument.

 ```typescript
 export interface RouteHandler {